By: Genevieve Mc Carthy / Last updated: January 6, 2024

-Known as “Drunken Goat” in the U.S. this goat cheese matured in wine comes from the region of Murcia from which it gets its name.
+Known as “Drunken Goat” in the U.S., this goat cheese matured in wine comes from the region of Murcia, from which it gets its name.
 The idea to soak this goat milk cheese in baths of red wine came as a governmental impulse to create an innovative cheese to put Murcia on the gastronomic map.
 The non-pasteurized cheese is washed and pressed into shape before multiple wine baths can give the rind its signature dark pomegranate color.
-In contrast the cheese is a stark white, supple yet easy to cut, with a creamy mild quality underlined by a hint of yoghurt.
+In contrast, the cheese is a stark white, supple yet easy to cut, with a creamy mild quality underlined by a hint of yogurt.

 TORTA DEL CASAR, D.O.P.

 The name ‘Torta del Casar’ comes from the rather irregular shape the cheese took on when the soft inside was unable to sustain its shape, reminding the people of Extremadura of a cake instead.
 This semi-liquid interior, strikingly similar to a cheese dip, is what makes this cheese so famous and delectable.
 The producers achieve this highly creamy texture and signature taste by using vegetable rennet made from thistles to coagulate the sheep’s milk.
 To enjoy the melt-in-your-mouth experience that is Torta del Casar, you must cut off the top of the soft rind so that you can scoop out the inside with pieces of bread.
 Ensure that the cheese is at room temperature so the aromas can unfold and the cheese becomes runny.